hanscappelle/energy-dash/frontend/README.md

 ## Development Progress

+### Building

+Use grunt for building.
+With grunt serve resources will be served and livereload will be activated

+### Troubleshooting

+#### Expected 'url' to have an indentation at 9 instead at 13.

+Jshint requires 2 spaces as indents for js files to pass.

 ### TODO

+* fix safari
 * refine build process (check grunt file)
 * enable tests again
 * enable jshint again